Beyond borders

 Gdansk

 One city that stands out prominently in this context is Gdansk (Danzig), Poland.
 Gdansk provides a unique focus within this study due to the availability of compelling sources, including archaeological discoveries and estate inventories.
 Delftware is a frequent find in archaeological excavations.(17) Several factors contribute to Gdansk’s strong ties with the Netherlands.
-Approximately half of the of the revenue for Dutch Baltic Sea traders in the seventeenth century was generated with trade from Gdansk.(18) The harbor functioned as a transfer station for further distribution inland.(19) Additionally, the city became home to a significant Dutch expatriate community, including individuals leaving for religious reasons and those seeking economic opportunities.
+Approximately half of the revenue for Dutch Baltic Sea traders in the seventeenth century was generated with trade from Gdansk.(18) The harbor functioned as a transfer station for further distribution inland.(19) Additionally, the city became home to a significant Dutch expatriate community, including individuals leaving for religious reasons and those seeking economic opportunities.
 The Dutch citizens in Gdansk introduced typical interior aesthetics, such as a specific style of cupboard prevalent in the Dutch Republic.
 Grand Delft garniture sets often adorned these cupboards.
 Johann Carl Schultz’s nineteenth-century etchings provide valuable insights into interior scenes of this era, showcasing the utilization of Dutch tiles and Delft faience (Fig. 2).
 These visual records gain added importance due to the regrettable destruction of numerous remnants of interiors with Dutch tiles and Delft faience during the conclusion of the Second World War in Gdansk.

 Seven interiors with Dutch tiles, and in some cases Delft faience, in Gdansk have survived, serving as a valuable historical in situ source.(20) About thirty interiors in Poland are still present.(21) One of the surviving examples is the Faience Cabinet in Wilańow Palace in Warsaw, dating from 1690.
 The Palace contains 122 tile murals by Amsterdam based tile producer Jan van Oort (1645-1699), supplemented with tiles from the tile factory of his brother Gerardus from Utrecht.
 The collection of the Palace also contains pieces of Delftware.
 Most interesting is this large jardiniere with the coat of arms of Elżbieta Sieniawska (1660-1729) Fig.3.(22) Elżbieta was an influential Polish noble women, also known as the uncrowned queen of Poland.
 According to the curators references, the jardinière was most likely ordered by Elżbieta herself.